 Upon graduation, you will be well prepared to make things possible in organizations public and private, in virtually any industry: healthcare, computer science, information technology, retail, marketing, manufacturing, transportation, communication, education, insurance, finance, science, security, law enforcement, and more.
 The dual-natured curriculum focuses both on developing a strong technical foundation, as well as the nuanced professional skills required to thrive in any IT role.

-You may be eligible for admission to this program if you have completed approximately 60 credits of general coursework with a 2.0 or better grade point average (GPA) and prerequisite courses in college algebra.
+You may be eligible for admission to this program if you have completed approximately 45-60 transferrable general education credits with a 2.0 minimum grade point average (GPA) and college Algebra or equivalent coursework.
 (Students with a GPA of less than 2.0 may be considered for provisional admission.)
-Not sure if you meet these requirements?
-Call 1-877-UW-LEARN (895-3276) or email email@example.com to discuss your options.
+There are options available for those who do not meet the general education requirement, such as starting with one of these associate degrees.
+Not sure if you meet the requirements?
+Call 1-877-UW-LEARN (895-3276) or email firstname.lastname@example.org to discuss your options with an enrollment adviser.

 The UW Bachelor of Science in Applied Computing program is approved by the University of Wisconsin Board of Regents and approved by the Higher Learning Commission.